agottlieb/JS-Interactive-Slider/README.md

 1.disappearing slider when not in use-- JS issue 2.slider/box-shadow stay lighter color on grip
 3. mini-slider looks a bit off
+4. check marks further away from the list items

 # Frontend Mentor - Interactive pricing component